Friday, March 27, 2026

 REFERENCES departments(department_id);

--- Add a UNIQUE constraint
+-- Add UNIQUE or CHECK constraint

 ALTER TABLE employees